‘Listen to our life stories from around the country’

 Demanded thousands of farmers, who descended on Delhi from all over the country.
 “Thousands of suicides have not melted the heart of the Parliament to find out why farmers are being driven to such extreme measures, so we have to come here to make our voices heard,” said T. Ojha, social activist, heading Mazdoor Morcha in Patna, Bihar.
 “About 10, 000 have come from Bihar alone.

 Their brief but all-encompassing press release clearly articulates their demands.
-The farmers want dynamic policy frameworks put in place that supports a holistic economic development of all related agriculture sectors, that include broadening types of crops being harvested, fishery, poultry, cattle rearing, forestry, etc.
+The farmers want dynamic policy frameworks put in place that support a holistic economic development of all related agriculture sectors, that include broadening types of crops being harvested, fishery, poultry, cattle rearing, forestry, etc.

 They are uncomfortable with the trend towards corporatizing that puts profit as the main objective and not development.
-“We have mostly small farms in Kerala,” say Sajjad Hyder and Sajeeb Habeeb from Trivandrum, “Our policies have to address our reality.”
+“We have mostly small farms in Kerala,” said Sajjad Hyder and Sajeeb Habeeb from Trivandrum, “Our policies have to address our reality.”